FirelyTeam/firely-docs/vonk/features/restful_api.rst

 Batch
 -----

 Batch is fully supported.
-Although the specification does not allow references between resources in a Batch, Vonk can handle them.

-You can limit the number of entries accepted in a single Transaction.
+You can limit the number of entries accepted in a single batch.
 See :ref:`batch_options`.

 .. _restful_transaction:

 Transaction
 -----------

-Transactions are supported, with a single limitation:
+Transactions are supported, with these limitations:

 #.
-Of the three storage implementations, only SQL Server truly supports transactions.
+Of the three storage implementations, only SQL Server and SQLite truly support transactions.
 On :ref:`MongoDB<configure_mongodb>` and :ref:`Memory<configure_memory>`, transaction support can be simulated at the FHIR level, but not be enforced on the database level.
 #.
 References between resources in the transaction can point backwards or forwards.
 Only circular references are not supported.

-You can limit the number of entries accepted in a single Transaction.
+You can limit the number of entries accepted in a single transaction.
 See :ref:`batch_options`.

 .. _restful_capabilities: